Ginzburg-Landau theory for unconventional surface superconductivity in PtBi$_2$: Symmetry and nodal structure of superconducting states

 The lowest-order basis functions of $\E1$ and $\E2$ that are even under time reversal are $\sin2\phi$ and $\cos2\phi$, respectively.
 This can be described as \textit{d}-wave ($l=2$) pairing.
 Superpositions of the two components are also possible and preserve time-reversal symmetry if the coefficients of both can be made real simultaneously.
 All these functions break rotation symmetry: The pairing amplitude is not the same along all six Fermi arcs.
 The first component by itself as well as any symmetry-related state have point nodes with linear dispersion at some arc centers but not at all of them.
 There is no experimental indication for different gaps for different arcs~\cite{CSK24}.

 There also exist natural states of $E$ symmetry that break time-reversal symmetry.
 They consist of a complex superposition of $\E1$ and $\E2$ components with a phase shift of $\pm \pi/2$ between them.
 These states can have isotropic gap magnitude but they do not have nodes.
-Moreover, there is no experimental indication for spontaneous breaking of time-reversal symmetry~\cite{CSK24}.
+Moreover, there is no experimental indication for spontaneous breaking of time-reversal symmetry \cite{CSK24}.

 The lowest-order basis function of $A_2$ that is even under time reversal is $\sin6\phi$.
-This is \textit{i}-wave ($l=6$) pairing \cite{CSK24}.
+This is \textit{i}-wave ($l=6$) pairing \cite{CSK24} (the time-reversal odd function $\cos3\phi$ cannot appear, as discussed in Appendix \ref{app.symmetries}).
 It has symmetry-imposed point nodes with linear dispersion at all arc centers.
 In the absence of fine tuning, this is the only symmetry consistent with the ARPES experiments \cite{CSK24}.
-The nodes lead to topologically nontrivial Majorana cones and protected hinge states, as discussed in \cite{CSK24}.
+The nodes lead to topologically nontrivial Majorana cones and protected hinge states, as discussed in Ref.\ \cite{CSK24}.
 The gap function $\Delta(\phi)$ also changes sign between the arcs but these sign changes are not physically meaningful due to the absence of normal-state bands at the Fermi energy.

 The lowest-order basis functions for all possible pairing symmetries are sketched in Fig.\ \ref{fig.basis}.
 The angular ranges of the Fermi arcs are also indicated.
+Phase-sensitive measurements, like for the cuprates \cite{TsK00}, would be ideal to determine the symmetry of the superconducting OP.
+We are not aware of such measurements.
+In the following section, we propose that in particular the $A_1$ and $A_2$ pairing states can be distinguished by their different reaction to applied magnetic fields.